-- Avoid excessively sudden braking and downshifting. - u Sudden braking can reduce the stability of the motorcycle. - Whenever possible, reduce speed before entering a curve; otherwise, there is a risk of skidding. - Take precautions on surfaces with poor traction. - u The wheels may skid easier on these surfaces, and braking distances are greater. - Avoid continuous braking. - Repeated braking, for example, when descending long, steep slopes, can significantly overheat the brakes, which reduces their effectiveness.
+- Avoid excessively sudden braking and downshifting. - Sudden braking can reduce the stability of the motorcycle. - Whenever possible, reduce speed before entering a curve; otherwise, there is a risk of skidding. - Take precautions on surfaces with poor traction. - The wheels may skid easier on these surfaces, and braking distances are greater. - surfaces, and braking distances are greate Avoid continuous braking. - Repeated braking, for example, when descending long, steep slopes, can significantly overheat the brakes, which reduces their effectiveness.
 To reduce speed, use the engine brake and intermittently apply the brakes.